 No RECCO reflector

-The price tag of these Haglöf LIM ZT Shell GTX Pro Pants might make you wince at first glance, but these mega-protective rain pants from high-end German brand Haglöf are among the best rain pants available.
-Constructed from Gore-Tex Pro stretch – the toughest type of Gore-Tex out there – and they are a robust and serious addition to your adventure wardrobe.
+The price tag of these Haglöfs LIM ZT Shell GTX Pro Pants might make you wince at first glance, but these mega-protective rain pants from high-end Swedish brand Haglöfs are among the best rain pants available.
+Constructed from Gore-Tex Pro stretch – the toughest type of Gore-Tex out there – they are a hardy and high-performing addition to your adventure wardrobe.
 Made with mountain challenges in mind, and capable of performing in the most confronting conditions, they are brilliantly designed and robustly constructed.
-If treated well should provide many years of solid service.
+If treated well they should provide many years of solid service.

 • List price: £440 (UK) / €490 (EU)